Mute-Publishing/Archive/getting-started-guide.md

 1. In the Web interface of Zotero navigate to your item e.g. ['The Metamap'](https://www.zotero.org/groups/mute/items/collectionKey/IU5PRPJR/itemKey/V97823C5).
 2. Enable item editing using the 'paper and pencil' icon top, middle.
 3. Scroll to the bottom of the edit window and click 'Add Note'.
 Here you can edit away and add pictures using copy-paste as long as the images can be accessed on the Web.
-Save and your done.
+Save and your done, your comment will appear on the collaborative bibliographies website.
 Here is the example comment addition to ['The Metamap'](https://www.zotero.org/groups/mute/items/collectionKey/IU5PRPJR/itemKey/Q3EMXB8P).

 Zotero is feature rich.
 Please explore!

-Any questions or comments add them to the issues area and if you have an edit for this guide please just add it.
+Any questions or comments add them to the [issues](https://github.com/Mute-Publishing/archive/issues) area and if you have an edit for this guide please just add it.

 End